o3de/o3de.org/content/docs/userguide/gems/builtin/rain.md

 ---
-description: ' Use the Rain Gem to create realistic rain effects in your &ALYlong;
+description: ' Use the Rain Gem to create realistic rain effects in your Amazon Lumberyard level. '
-  level. '
 title: Rain Gem
 ---